- Social Ventures

 Columbia Ideas at Work: this online resource showcases recent business research with an online magazine, provides research briefs which highlight main findings of research papers, and has a searchable archive of faculty publications and viewpoints.

 Earth Institute: Directed by international economist Professor Jeffrey D. Sachs, the Earth Institute supports pioneering sustainable development research and projects in areas such as energy, water, climate change, poverty reduction, health, and urbanization.
-Under the auspices of the Earth Institute are groups such as the Center on Globalization and Sustainable Development, Center for Research on Environmental Decisions, and Center on Capitalism and Society.
+Under the auspices of the Earth Institute are groups such as the Center on Globalization and Sustainable Development and Center for Research on Environmental Decisions.

 Initiative for Policy Dialogue (IPD): Nobel laureate economist Joseph Stiglitz founded the IPD to help developing countries explore policy alternatives, and enable wider civic participation in economic policymaking.
 IPD is now a global network of more than 200 leading economists, political scientists, and practitioners.
 More information about IPD research programs and publications can be found online.